-Our club is committed to the principles of Safeguarding Children and Vulnerable Adults and our Club Welfare Officer is always there if you need any support or would like any advice.
+Our club is committed to the principles of Safeguarding Children and Adults at Risk and our Club Welfare Officer is always there if you need any support or would like any advice.

 Further information is available on British Orienteering's Safeguarding pages.